CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 <a name="drop-hesitancy"/>

 ## Avoid Collinearity by Droping `Hesitancy` Variable

+   We reviewed the Variable Inflation Rate (VIF) for our main regression model, finding that vaccine hesitancy had a VIF that exceeds the suggested cut-off value of 10.
+To assess how much the multicollinearity may have an impact on our findings, we try models excluding vaccine hesitancy, and report those below.

 |                                    | (1)           | (2)           | (3)           | (4)           | (5)         |